 Step 4: Removing the Custom Principal and Identity Logic

-In the Forms Authentication Configuration and Advanced Topics tutorial we saw how to associate custom principal and identity objects to the authenticated user.
+Custom principal and identity objects can be associated to the authenticated user.
 We accomplished this by creating an event handler in

 Global.asax for the application's

 FormsAuthenticationModule has authenticated the user.
 In this event handler we replaced the

 While custom principal and identity objects are useful in certain scenarios, in most cases the

 FormsIdentity objects are sufficient.
 Consequently, I think it would be worthwhile to return to the default behavior.
 Make this change by either removing or commenting out the

 PostAuthenticateRequest event handler or by deleting the

 Once you've commented or removed the code in